NEARBuilders/starcoder-extension/README.md

 * Node.js 12 or later
 * A Web3-compatible development environment (e.g., Ethereum, Polkadot, or Solana)

-## Installation
+## Install the Extension

 To install StarCoder, follow these simple steps:

-1. Open VS Code and navigate to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on macOS).
+1. Open VS Code.
+2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing Ctrl+Shift+X.
-2. Search for "StarCoder" and install the extension.
+3. Search for "starcoder" in the Extensions marketplace.
-3. Reload VS Code to complete the installation.

-## Get Started
+4. Find your extension named "StarCoder" by "nearbuilders" and click Install.

+## Configure the Extension

-After installation, open a Web3 project in VS Code, and StarCoder will be ready to assist you.
-You can also access StarCoder's features through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS) by typing "StarCoder".
+After installation, restart VS Code and configure StarCoder to assist you.
+1. Open the Command Palette by pressing Ctrl+Shift+P (or Cmd+Shift+P on macOS).
+2. Type Preferences: Open Settings (UI) and press Enter.
+3. In the Settings UI, search for "nearcoder".
+4. You should see settings related to your extension.
+Set the API URL to the inference API of our baseline model at huggingface: 'https://api-inference.huggingface.co/models/bigcode/starcoder2-3b' and set the Bearer Token to your hugging face token (available at https://huggingface.co/settings/tokens).
+If necessary, update the token using the command in the extension.

+## Use the Extension for Inline Completion
+1. Open a new or existing file in your VS Code editor.
+2. Start typing your code.
+Your extension should automatically provide suggestions based on your inputs.

 ## About StarCoder